 Storing Your Rods; Most rods over 7' will be 2 piece, or possibly even 3 piece.
 When storing, if you have more than one rod, you really need to have the pieces in close proximity to each other.
 Some fisherpersons will use large rubber bands, others will utilize a Velcro system.
 However there is a product that is really helpful that is named "Fishing Butlers".
 These are a essentially elastic band inside a plastic holder, very similar to what you may find on sleeping bag stuff bag closures.
 One size fits all from the butt section handle to the smallest tip sections.
 On a rod, when the tail elastic is pulled it is wedged into a Vee of the plastic body and held there by the wedge action.
 To release, just push the center button away from the wedge and loosen the loop.
 There is a center release button and a foam pad to prevent marring.
-Price is usually in the $3.00 range for the set. www.fishingbutler.com 1-866-239-2228.
+Price is usually in the $3.50 range for the set.
+If you c an not find them in your area contact the manufacturer at www.fishingbutler.com 1-866-239-2228.

-In using these, I normally do not remove the line, but will flop the tip section around so the tip top eye is at the rear of the cork handle and using these butlers on both ends of the rods, this holds both sections together.
+In using these, I normally do not remove the line, but leave the full line including the swivel and snap, and will flop the tip section around so the tip top eye is at the rear of the cork handle and using these butlers on both ends of the rods, this holds both sections together.

 |Fishing Butlers rod holders|